wn9237/rest_spec/markdowns/api/group_post_groupphotos.md

-# Create
+# Create GroupPhoto

-Create a new Create GroupPhoto.
+Use this API to create a new GroupPhoto.
 #### HTTP request
 ```http
 to be completed....